A guide to snacking

 WHAT ARE YOUR GO-TO SNACKS?

 I treat snacks as mini-meals, usually if I’m out all day or not able to have lunch as usual.
 I opt for foods that will add a diversity of plants to my day so vegetable sticks and hummus, nut butter on rye bread, avocado on toast or walnuts and dried apricots.
 Also consider foods that act as a probiotic, for example, natural yoghurt or kefir, sauerkraut on toast or miso soup.
-I love mixing Indi Body with kefir—a whole food supplement which contains 12 plants.
+I love mixing INDI Daily Gut with kefir—a whole food supplement which contains 12 plants.
 It provides a practical solution to adding more fibre, polyphenols and probiotics to your diet.
 It’s nutritious, filling and it tastes good!
-When I’m on the go, the Indi Body Bar is a new firm favourite.
+When I’m on the go, the Indi Gut Bar is a new firm favourite.

 WHAT ARE YOUR TIPS TO AVOID UNHEALTHY CRAVINGS?